How to watch the Artemis I mission lift off to the moon | News Channel 3-12

 Journey to the moon

-After liftoff, the solid rocket boosters will separate from the spacecraft about two minutes into the flight and splash down in the Atlantic Ocean, with other components also jettisoning shortly after.
-The core stage of the rocket will separate about eight minutes later and fall toward the Pacific Ocean, allowing for Orion’s solar array wings to deploy.
+The solid rocket boosters will separate from the spacecraft about two minutes into the flight and splash down in the Atlantic Ocean, with other components also jettisoning shortly afterward.
+The core stage of the rocket will separate about eight minutes later and fall toward the Pacific, allowing for Orion’s solar array wings to deploy.

+The perigee raise maneuver will occur about 12 minutes after launch, when the interim cryogenic propulsion stage experiences a burn to raise Orion’s altitude so it doesn’t reenter the Earth’s atmosphere.

 After this burn, the ICPS will separate from Orion.

-Around 4:30 p.m., Orion will make its first outbound trajectory correction burn using the European Service Module, which provides the spacecraft with power, propulsion and thermal control.
+Around 9:45 p.m.
+ET, Orion will make its first outbound trajectory correction burn using the European Service Module, which provides the spacecraft with power, propulsion and thermal control.
 This maneuver will put Orion on a path to the moon.

-The next few days after launch, Orion will venture out to the moon, coming within 60 miles (96 kilometers) during its closest approach of the lunar surface on day six of the journey — or September 3 if the launch occurs as planned on August 29.
-The service module will place Orion in a distant retrograde orbit around the moon on day 10, or September 7.
+The next few days after launch, Orion will venture out to the moon, coming within 60 miles (96 kilometers) during its closest approach on day six of the journey.
+The service module will place Orion in a distant retrograde orbit around the moon on day 10.

 READ MORE: Artemis I by the numbers